 The most fundamental and ubiquitous grid form is the Latitude/Longitude coordinate system that enables every location on the Earth to be specified by a pair of numbers.
-The upper portion of figure 1, depicts a 2.5° Lat/Lon grid forming a matrix of 73 rows by 144 columns= 10,512 cells in total with each cell having an area of about 18,735mi.
+The upper portion of figure 8, depicts a 2.5° Lat/Lon grid forming a matrix of 73 rows by 144 columns= 10,512 cells in total with each cell having an area of about 18,735mi.

 The lower portion of the figure shows that the data could be stored in Excel with each spreadsheet cell directly corresponding to a geographic grid cell.
 In turn, additional map layers could be stored as separate spreadsheet pages to form a map stack for analysis.
+This conceptual description of grid-based mapped data is useful in introducing non-GIS communities to fundamental structure of grid-based data.

-Of course this resolution is far too coarse for most map analysis applications, but it doesn't have to be.
+Of course the resolution of the map layer in the figure is far too coarse for most map analysis applications, but it doesn't have to be.
 Using the standard single precision floating point storage of Lat/Long coordinates expressed in decimal degrees, the precision tightens to less than half a foot anywhere in the world (365214 ft/degree \ 0.000001= .365214 ft \12 = 4.38257 inches or 0.11132 meters).
 However, current grid-based technology limits the practical resolution to about 1m (e.g., Ikonos satellite images) to 10m (e.g., Google Earth) due to the massive amounts of data storage required.